-When you're reading a case in any legal research website, the cases listed as authority are hyperlinked.
-Skimming the hyperlinked case can be considered a good idea because if that case had authority for the one you consider a match, it may hold weight for your client's case as well.
+When you’re reading a case on any legal research website, the cases listed as authority are hyperlinked.
+Skimming the hyperlinked case can be considered a good idea because if that case had authority for the one you consider a match, it may hold weight for your client’s case as well.

 Lastly, when you first look at a case on these research websites, there are headnotes that provide key legal points within the case.
 Make sure you view other cases that make use of the same headnote.
 If one headnote is on point, then a case with that a similar headnote is also worth a read.

 6) Take the date into account, but don’t obsess over it

 As a thumb rule, it is important to remember that a more recent case is more preferable since newer cases often reflect the legal and societal changes that could affect the case law.
 However, if you stumble upon a case that matches your fact pattern and applicable law but it’s 30 years old, don’t panic.
 That may be your best option if your client’s legal issue hasn’t come up in recent years.
 Double-check to see the negative treatment of the older case to make sure it still holds good.
 If there aren’t any red flags, that case is probably acceptable to use.